 - 6. Supply may be traced only through desert hexsides containing a friendly occupation marker acquired by combat advance.
-If the player wishes to trace supply through a friendly desert hex, a friendly occupation marker must be acquired by combat advance.
-Supply may the traced through desert hexes if the path leaves the hex via a road symbol hexside. - 7.
+If the player wishes to trace supply through a friendly desert hex, a friendly occupation marker must still be acquired by combat advance. - 7.
 Supply may be traced into but not through jungle hexes unless they have a road symbol on the exiting hexside.
 Supply may be traced through jungle hexes that contain a friendly occupation marker obtained by combat advance. - 8.
 For supply purposes, treat Australia as desert except for those eastern coastal hexes from hex 4676 eastward through hex 4380.
 Those hexes are treated as normal friendly hexes, as long as they remain friendly.